Agoric/agoric-sdk/packages/SwingSet/docs/run-policy.md

 * `policy.allowCleanup()` : may return budget, see "Terminated-Vat Cleanup" below
 * `policy.didCleanup({ cleanups })` (if missing, kernel pretends it returned `true` to keep running)

-The `computrons` argument may be `undefined` (e.g. if the crank was delivered to a non-`xs worker`-based vat, such as the comms vat).
+The `computrons` value may be `undefined` (e.g. if the crank was delivered to a non-`xs worker`-based vat, such as the comms vat).
 The policy should probably treat this as equivalent to some "typical" number of computrons.

 `crankFailed` indicates the vat suffered an error during crank delivery, such as a metering fault, memory allocation fault, or fatal syscall.
 We do not currently have a way to measure the computron usage of failed cranks (many of the error cases are signaled by the worker process exiting with a distinctive status code, which does not give it an opportunity to report back detailed metering data).
 The run policy should assume the worst.